IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 DevOps is the buzzword in the modern IT world.

-DevOps help to automate the regular day-to-day tasks of IT Pros.
+DevOps helps to automate the regular day-to-day tasks of IT Pros.

-DevOps are a new career path in IT for the folks who like to automate manual tasks.
-This is the best career option for folks eager to become a developer as the next step of their career.
+DevOps is a new career path in IT for those who like to automate manual tasks.
+It is the best career option for those eager to become developers as the next step in their careers.

-DevOps also work very closely with QA and test teams.
+DevOps also works very closely with QA and test teams.
 SQL IT Pros and SharePoint IT Pros treat themselves as DevOps.
-As per them, they do write code.
+According to them, they write code.

-DevOps (development and operations) is an enterprise software development phrase that means an agile relationship between development and IT operations.
+DevOps (development and operations) is an enterprise software development term referring to an agile relationship between development and IT operations.

-DevOps is a partnership between development and operations disciplines, with the merger of people, processes, and technology to drive higher efficiency if you’re in IT operations or are a developer.
+DevOps is a partnership between development and operations disciplines, combining people, processes, and technology to drive higher efficiency.
+Whether you’re in IT operations or a developer, it’s a way to achieve greater efficiency.

 Skill Sets